joachim-gassen/botex/README.md

 - [X] Implement other otree forms than numeric and integer (Select)
 - [X] Create a framed variant of the trust game (or pick an alternative with a more accounting like framing)
 - [X] Run experiment and compare findings.
+- [ ] Implement full testing for the local LLM
+- [ ] Add back the remote LLM functionality into the local branch
 - [ ] Refactor into package and separate project repositories
 - [ ] Showcase and decide on next steps